seifgh/serve-u-mobile-app/src/modules/README.md

 This folder should includes features or modules that represent distinct areas of functionality in your app.
 Each feature should be a self-contained module that can be developed, tested independently.
+- Notes:
+For global state management and the navigation should done in the root folder not in module folder.
+(The store will represent the relationship between the modules) To summarize, any functionality that (could/may will) be used in multiple modules should not be here.

 Example: